adobe/spectrum-css/README.md

 Each component is released on npm as a separate, individually versioned package inside of the [@spectrum-css](https://www.npmjs.com/org/spectrum-css) org.

-To incorporate Spectrum CSS into your project, you install only the components you need:
+To incorporate Spectrum CSS into your project, you install the components you need along with any peer dependencies you need for your implementation.
+Most peer dependencies are optional and can bring additional features when installed along with a component.
+For example a button can be rendered with or without an icon; so if your use-case leverages an icon with your button, you'll want to install icon as a peer dependency.

 ```shell
 yarn add -DW @spectrum-css/tokens @spectrum-css/typography @spectrum-css/page @spectrum-css/icon @spectrum-css/button